Steven G. Krantz

 Steven George Krantz (born February 3, 1951) is an American scholar, mathematician, and writer.
-He has authored more than 280 research papers and published more than 135 books.
+Krantz is Professor Emeritus of Mathematics at Washington University in St. Louis.
+He has authored more than 350 research papers and published more than 150 books.
 Additionally, Krantz has edited journals such as the Notices of the American Mathematical Society and The Journal of Geometric Analysis.

 Early life and education

 Steven Krantz grew up in Redwood City, California and graduated from Sequoia High School in class of 1967.

-Krantz was an undergraduate at the University of California, Santa Cruz (UCSC), graduating with summa cum laude in 1971.
-In the math department at UCSC his teachers included Nick Burgoyne, Marvin Greenberg, Ed Landesman, and Stan Philipp.
+Krantz was an undergraduate at the University of California, Santa Cruz (UCSC).
 Krantz obtained his Ph.D. in mathematics from Princeton University in 1974 under the direction of Elias M. Stein and Joseph J. Kohn.
-Other influencers included Fred Almgren, Robert Gunning, and Ed Nelson.